sylvainbx/rust-book-fr/FRENCH/src/ch13-01-closures.md

 variable in its enclosing scope</span>
 -->

-<span class="caption">Listing 13-12: Exemple d'une closure qui réfère à une
+<span class="caption">Encart 13-12 : exemple d'une fermeture qui réfère à une
-variable du scope la contenant.</span>
+variable présente dans la portée qui la contient.</span>

 <!--
 Here, even though `x` is not one of the parameters of `equal_to_x`, the